ejfancher/crypto/cryptanalysis/README.txt

-This program is a command line tool that can find various frequency distributions and repeats of a text.
+cryptotool (find various frequency distributions and repeats of a text or check for differences between two similar rootca certs)

 It was designed with Python 3.7